quixio/quix-docs/docs/apis/data-catalogue-api/streams-paged.md

 the workspace.
 Sending an empty JSON object in your request body will return all streams.

-> **Warning**
->
+!!! warning

-> Even if you’re not supplying any parameters, you must still send a
-> valid empty object as JSON data in the body of your request.
+	Even if you’re not supplying any parameters, you must still send a valid empty object as JSON data in the body of your request.

 ## Example request